 The Problem

 The services page embeds a Calendly scheduling widget in an iframe.
 When it works, users book a call without leaving the site.
-When it doesn't — ad blocker, corporate firewall, flaky CDN — users see a spinner that never stops.
+When it doesn't, whether that's an ad blocker, a corporate firewall, or a flaky CDN, they see a spinner that never stops.

-There's no error event.
+There's no error event to hang onto either.
 Iframes don't fire onerror when a third-party

-domain is blocked.
-The onload event simply never fires.
-The only signal
+domain is blocked, and the onload event simply never fires, so the only signal

 The Pattern

-The fix is a timeout.
-If the iframe hasn't loaded after a reasonable window, show a fallback that lets users complete the action through a different path:
+The fix is a timeout: if the iframe hasn't loaded after a reasonable window, show a fallback that lets users finish the action through a different path.

 const LOAD_TIMEOUT_MS = 8000;